 1. Staying home alone

 Oh, the bliss of an evening with no plans.
 Better still a weekend!
 Us introverts are not afraid of time by ourselves with nothing particular to do.
 When the house is silent and empty, we feel relaxed and happy.
-When we have a few hours when we can focus on our inner lives without worrying what other people think, it’s bliss!
+When we have a few hours when we can focus on our inner lives without worrying about what other people think, it’s bliss!
 Being alone is one of our all-time favorite leisure activities.

 For us introverts, an evening without plans is usually something of a relief.
 If we have had a busy day with lots of people around, we look forward to solitude and not having to worry about making a good impression or pleasing others.
 We will happily lock the doors, pull the curtains, switch off our phones and bask in the solitude.